 - The exact name of the applicant and their principal address

 - A description of the activities conducted by the applicant and a history of operations

 - A list identifying the applicant’s proposed authorized representatives in this state

 In addition, applicants must submit a $100 application fee for the principal office.

-Upon the filing of the application, a mandatory investigation will be conducted to determine if all required criteria are met by the applicant.
+Upon filing the application, a mandatory investigation will be conducted to determine whether all required criteria are met by the applicant.

 Other required information can be found below in the "Additional Resources" section.